pragma-/pbot/doc/FAQ.md

 * [How do I make PBot remember my `weather` location?](#how-do-i-make-pbot-remember-my-weather-location)
 <!-- md-toc-end -->

-## When I type `!version` it says new version available?
+## When I type `!version` it says "new version available"?
-Whenever I push out an update to PBot, I increment the version.
-The PBot [`version`](Commands.md#version) command checks PBot's VERSION.pm file on GitHub to see if it is newer.
+The PBot [`version`](Commands.md#version) command checks PBot's VERSION.pm file on GitHub to see if it contains a higher version value.
+The command caches the version result and sends out an HTTP GET request only if at least 5 minutes have elapsed since the last HTTP GET.

 You can live-update PBot without shutting it down.
 None of your files in your custom data-directories will be touched unless that update includes a migration script in the